Mandarin Oriental Manila: History

-Fate of the hotel building
+Ayala Land stated in September 2014 that the redevelopment of the site of the Mandarin Oriental Manila was being planned along with architectural consultations with LVLP, the firm of Leandro Locsin.
+The redevelopment of the site of InterContinental Manila was also being planned.
+The building was later demolished.

+Heritage status

 Gradual demolition works of the building.
 December 2015.

 The Heritage Conservation Society (HCS) expressed concern on its Facebook page about the possible demolition of the old Mandarin Oriental Manila building along with InterContinental Manila.
 Former HCS Vice President and member of the group's Advisory Council, Domic Garcia, who is also an architect, urged for the buildings not to be demolished and argued that while not all of the works of architect Leandro Locsin should be preserved, his best works should.
 He also suggested that the buildings may be reused for other purposes or integrated into a new design; specifically, he proposed to use the Mandarin Oriental building as the base of a new and taller tower complementing the architecture of the older building.
-The HCS also cited the National Cultural Heritage Act of 2009, which stated that works of National Artists such as Locsin were considered as important cultural property.
+The HCS also cited the National Cultural Heritage Act of 2009, which stated that works of National Artists such as Locsin were considered as important cultural property (ICP).
+However the building was never officially considered as an ICP, with the removal of its presumption as such by the National Commission for Culture and the Arts paved way for its demolition.

 Under the National Cultural Heritage Act, a site can only be declared a heritage site if it is at least 50 years old.
 The Mandarin Hotel building was about 38 years old on its full closure in 2014.

-Ayala Land stated in September 2014 that the redevelopment of the site of the Mandarin Oriental Manila was being planned along with architectural consultations with LVLP, the firm of Leandro Locsin.
-The redevelopment of the site of InterContinental Manila was also being planned.
-Demolition works of the building was made from September 2014 to May 2017.

-New Mandarin Oriental Manila
+Replacement

+The Park Central Towers was built on the site of the old Mandarin Oriental Manila.
+The building topped off in October 2022.

 The lease of the management of the Mandarin Oriental Manila with Ayala Land was due to end in 2026 but the board decided to close the hotel instead of waiting for the lease to expire.
 The new Mandarin Oriental Manila will be built across the street at the Ayala Triangle Gardens and is planned to have 275 rooms.
 The new hotel to be developed and owned by Ayala Land Hotels & Resorts is planned to be completed by 2020.

-On April 25, 2024, however, Ayala Land Inc. President and CEO, Anna Ma.
+On April 25, 2024, however, Ayala Land President and CEO Anna Ma.
 Margarita B. Dy told stockholders that the hotel will open in 2026, instead of 2020 due to construction delays by the outbreak of COVID-19 pandemic in the Philippines.